Grenfell Street

-History
+Naming

 Grenfell Street was named after Pascoe St Leger Grenfell, a Cornish businessman and member of the South Australian Church Society.
 His significant donation of an acre of land on North Terrace was used for the construction of the Holy Trinity Church — one of the first churches built in the city.
 Grenfell also donated another 40 acres of country land for the use of the church as glebe lands.
 This land later became the suburb of Trinity Gardens.